esamford/Duplicate_Image_Remover/README.md

 resizing the image slightly changes the copy the program is comparing.
 This is enough to make the pixels between the two images unique, resulting in the mostly-white image the user sees.
 If this happens, just use the image generated on the Subtracted Differences tab instead, since it is less effected by this issue.

-* The program can only compare JPEG and PNG images.
-You must convert images of any other image format into one of these types before comparing them.

 ## Requirements ##
 **Requires the latest version of Java.**